Birds of Australia - species that do not build a nest at all

-There are two categories of birds that - for good reasons - do not build nests at all (not even a pro forma effort by, e.g. clearing a small area of ground of debris to form a scrape).
+There are a few categories of birds that - for good reasons - do not build nests at all (not even a pro forma effort by, e.g. clearing a small area of ground of debris to form a scrape).

 Emperor Penguin and King Penguin